ElForastero/react-browser-extension-boilerplate/README.md

 - [Framer](https://github.com/ElForastero/framer): a todo list extension as an example of using this boilerplate.
 - [Good Block](https://github.com/LucasAndrad/block-sites-react-extension): an extension to block websites, also using this boilerplate.
+- [ScreenplaySubs](https://github.com/SMASH-CUT/extension): an extension to watch movies in Netflix with screenplays, in sync.
+Also using this boilerplate.

 There are no straight restrictions on how to use it, or any limitations on tools and technologies.
 Think of it as a regular react application with some special properties.